Rock ‘n’ Roll Marathon weekend brings road closures, thousands of runners

-SAN DIEGO– San Diego will host thousands of runners and spectators from across the globe Sunday for the 2018 Rock ‘n’ Roll Marathon.
+SAN DIEGO-- San Diego will host thousands of runners and spectators from across the globe Sunday for the 2018 Rock 'n' Roll Marathon.

 The marathon and half marathon equates to road closures Saturday and by Sunday for downtown San Diego and surrounding areas.